Big Dreamers Team Leader: Volunteer

 ABOUT THE BIG DREAMERS PROGRAM

 Built from personal experience and qualitative research, the Big Dreamers Program focuses on supporting Young Carers between the ages of 13-18.
 Over a six-month period, 15 Young Carers participate in either 1 or 2 retreats (depending on which state you are in), monthly workshops and receive personal and professional mentoring.
-They also have the incredible opportunity to meet other Young Carers from around Victoria.
+They also have the incredible opportunity to meet other Young Carers.
 The aim is to empower, develop resilience and provide the opportunity to build a new skill set.
 Our fun, empowering and proactive workshops reduce the risk factors that many Young Carers face and increase life opportunities.
 The Big Dreamers program allows participants to explore who they are outside of their caring role and find their hidden talents.

 Team Leaders will lead 3 to 4 Young Carers within the Big Dreamers program each.
 As a Team Leader, your role will be to: